-This site reaches over 38 million U.S. monthly people.The typical visitor shops on usedcars.com and visits mhvillage.com.
+This site reaches over 30 million U.S. monthly people.The typical visitor visits sparkpeople.com, reads shape.com, and patronizes anthropologie.com.

 Index represents how a site's audience compares to the online internet population as a whole.
 An index of 100 indicates a site's audience is at parity with the total internet population.